Sansa & Arya Finally Aired Out ALL Their Dirty Laundry

 Whew.
 Littlefinger really dropped this tea on Arya.
 A house divided within itself cannot stand. #GameofThrones— Awesomely Luvvie (@Luvvie) August 21, 2017

 For a moment, it seemed that the fight was over.
 But later in the episode, Arya stumbled upon Sansa looking at the faces in her bag and went into ultra-threatening mode.
 After explaining how she became "No one," Arya picked up a knife and threatened to assume Sansa's identity by carving off her face.
-Though she put the weapon away and walked out of the room, it became clear that this feud was far from over.
+Though she gave the knife to Sansa and walked out of the room, it became clear that this feud was far from over.

 Advertisement